onaret/G2G-Simulator/README.md

 ```

 #### Arguments:
-**structure**, _list of nammed vector of nammed int_:  defines the study design with the host subpopulations P1 and P2 and their respective proportion in strains A and B
+**structure**, _list of nammed vector of nammed int_:  defines the study design with the host populations P1 and P2 and their respective proportion in pathogen strains A and B
 > eg : Here we have the same number of samples in each host population (500)  with each 250 with strain A and strain B

 ## C. Generate G2G data